ashby-git/TailwindCSS-Cheatsheet/README.md

 The details used in this cheatsheet have been taken from the 3.0.24 version of the online cheatsheet provided by the website [tailwindcomponents.com](https://tailwindcomponents.com/cheatsheet/).
 It was then formatted into markdown.

 ## How to use this list
-You can search for your desired CSS classes with `Ctrl + F` (or `Cmd + F` on macOS).
-Or simply copy/download everything, to use offline.
+- You can search for your desired CSS classes with `Ctrl + F` (or `Cmd + F` on macOS).
+- Click on a link in the Contents section to take you to the details.
+- Or simply copy/download everything, to use offline.

 ## Contents
 [Layout](#layout)